 Neurobiological research at the LMU Biocenter is mainly concerned with questions at the cellular and systems level, particularly with mechanisms of perception and behaviour, their development and evolution.
 We apply experimental as well as theoretical approaches.
 Major topics in and across research groups are

-- Temporal processing and neuronal representations in the auditory system
+- Temporal and spatial processing, neuronal representations in the auditory system

 - Experience-dependent development of the mammalian auditory system